-We may all be living on the edge of uncertainty as we navigate the COVID-19 climate, but the one thing we can all be sure of is that Americans need a healthy nest egg in order to retire comfortably.
+We may still be living on the edge of uncertainty as we navigate the COVID-19 climate, but the one thing we can all be sure of is that Americans need a healthy nest egg in order to retire comfortably.
 So at a time when health and money are top of mind for most, if you don’t already offer your employees a tax-deductible way to save, this marks a great opportunity to start a company-sponsored retirement plan.
 Not only does a 401(k) help you do right by your employees, but it also offers many benefits for the company as well.

 One of the most compelling incentives for starting a retirement plan is the significant tax credits afforded by the SECURE Act.
 Small businesses that sponsor a retirement plan for the first time are eligible for a tax credit of up to $5,000 per year for three years.
-Additionally, any small plan that implements automatic enrollment in 2020 or later is eligible for a $500 credit for three years.
+Additionally, any small plan that implements automatic enrollment is eligible for a $500 credit for three years.
 This applies to both existing and new plans and can be combined with the start-up tax credit for additional savings.
 Thanks to these credits, starting a 401(k) has become incredibly affordable.
 In instances where you pass some expenses onto participants, you might not end up paying any fees for recordkeeping or other services for up to three years.

 By way of example, the cost of starting a standard Vestwell 401(k) could look like this in Year 1:

 While employers are not required to match employee contributions – unless they’ve opted into a Safe Harbor Plan, which has many incentives – many chose to do so as a way to reward employees and help them save faster and more successfully.
 That said, the contributions help the employer as well.
 Not only are they tax-deductible, but they’re not subject to Social Security or Medicare taxes.